htmlctl / Category Page

 What htmlctl is optimizing for

-Static delivery with explicit operational guarantees.
+Static delivery with explicit guarantees and less framework overhead.

 Pinned Input